A nation achieves greatness through BUILDING and not through BOASTING…

 Can Nigeria truly be great?
 Yes.

-Greatness is not necessarily based numbers.
+Greatness is not necessarily based on numbers.
 Ask Canada, South Korea, Taiwan, Spain, and others, trillion dollar developed economies with less than fifty-five million people respectively.

 Greatness is not necessarily achieved by natural resources- ask Japan, Germany and others- multi trillion economies with little natural resources.